 Developing our Agilis model to deliver another inspiring primary school in Wales

-Oak Field Primary school is a development of our template Agilis design, realised as a 1FE option, over two storeys for the first time, accommodating up to 230 pupils within 1460m².
-The design was developed to follow the key principles outlined in the single storey Agilis model displayed at Ysgol Nant Talwg and Ysgol Dewi Sant.
+Oak Field Primary school is a development of our template Agilis design, realised as a 1FE option for the first time.
+The design spans over two storeys and accommodates up to 230 pupils within 1460m².
+It was developed to follow the key principles outlined in the single storey Agilis model displayed at Ysgol Nant Talwg and Ysgol Dewi Sant.
 The new building delivers a long lasting solution that will become an important community facility and further support primary education in the Vale of Glamorgan.

-The teaching wing consists of 4 classrooms per floor, located either side of a central resource area; a taller space with floor voids at upper level and natural light provided from of high level clerestory windows.
+The teaching wing consists of four classrooms per floor, located either side of a central resource area; a taller space with floor voids at upper level and natural light provided from high level clerestory windows.
 The ground floor includes the Nursery, Reception and Years 1 and 2 classrooms, whilst the first floor has the Years 3-6 classrooms.
-Placing the nursery and reception classrooms on the ground floor at the front of the building allows it to have its own external play area, which can be easily accessed by parents for pick up and drop off.
+Placing the nursery and reception classrooms on the ground floor at the front of the building provides them with their external play area, which can be easily accessed by parents for pick up and drop off.

-- Specifying high levels of insulation in the building fabric to reduce heating demand
+- High levels of insulation in the building fabric to reduce heating demand

-- Designing for natural ventilation, wherever possible, in teaching spaces that do not require cooling
+- Natural ventilation, wherever possible, in teaching spaces that do not require cooling

-- Photovoltaic panels to provide a percentage of the school’s electrical power
+- Photovoltaic panels that provide a percentage of the school’s electrical power